jsabin/kb/README.md

 ## Installation

+1. Install Pip.
-1. Install TextTable - "pip install -U git+http://github.com/bufordtaylor/python-texttable".
+2. Install TextTable - "pip install -U git+http://github.com/bufordtaylor/python-texttable".
 See https://github.com/bufordtaylor/python-texttable for more information.
-2. Install argcomplete
+3. Install argcomplete

     a. "pip install argcomplete"
     b. "sudo activate-global-python-argcomplete"
-3. Copy src/kb to a location on your machine
+4. Copy src/kb to a location on your machine
-4. Add the directory where kb is to your PATH variable - "export PATH=%PATH:/[path to kb]
+5. Add the directory where kb is to your PATH variable - "export PATH=%PATH:/[path to kb]
-5. Since AWS instances are not directly accessible from corp, kb uses a jump host.
+6. Since AWS instances are not directly accessible from corp, kb uses a jump host.
 Currenly this is hard coded to use labProxy.

     a.
 Modify /etc/hosts to add "labproxy	[jump host name or ip address]"